marcopeg/marcopeg.github.io/content/posts/2020/0210-hasura-in-gitpod/hasura-in-gitpod.md

 > That's right, with Docker you can extend multiple base images!

-This technique it is called **multi stage build**, and [you can find more details here](https://blog.alexellis.io/mutli-stage-docker-builds/).
+This technique is called a **multi-stage build**, and [you can find more details here](https://blog.alexellis.io/mutli-stage-docker-builds/).

-The interesting part comes with the `COPY` command that imports the *hasura engine* into the worskpace's image.
+The interesting part comes with the `COPY` command that imports the *Hasura engine* into the workspace's's image.
 Now we have a Docker image that contains **Postgres _AND_ Hasura**.

 The next command creates globally available _CLI_ command that you can